StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 Almost what we're doing in Julia 1.7-1.9

 - Both sample parent to set child state
-- Only SplitMix is parameterized by per-task $γ$
+- SplitMix is parameterized by per-task $γ$

-Issues:
+Cool idea:

-- Somewhat weak RNG: very weak state transition + strong finalizer
+- Even if tasks have an RNG state collision
-- Forking modifies parent RNG — exactly what we're trying to avoid
+- As long as $γ$ values are different, it's still fine

 ---
 # Auxiliary RNG or not?